-The Data-Centric Manifesto DAS includes four days of in-depth training sessions, countless networking opportunities with industry experts, and the first official gathering of Data-Centric Manifesto signatories. |
+DAS includes four days of in-depth training sessions, countless networking opportunities with industry experts, and the first official gathering of Data-Centric Manifesto signatories.

 We have uncovered a root cause of the messy state of Information Architecture in large institutions today.
 It is the prevailing application-centric mindset that gives applications priority over data.
 The remedy is to flip this on its head.
 Data is the center of the universe; applications are ephemeral.
-These are the key principles of the data centric manifesto:

-DATE + TIME | SESSIONS | SPEAKERS |
+DATE + TIME SESSIONS SPEAKERS

 Session

-Monday04:45 PM - 05:45 PM |
+04:45 PM - 05:45 PM

 Session